jonnonz1/nz-statute-book/acts/public/1994/tax-administration-act-1994.md

 Except so far as may be expressly provided to the contrary in this Act or the Income Tax Act 2007, this Part of this Act shall not confer any right of objection with respect to—
   (a) any decision or determination of the Commissioner made in exercise of any power or discretion conferred on the Commissioner to enlarge or extend the time for giving any notice, making any application, furnishing any return, or doing any other act, matter, or thing; or
   (b) any matter which is left to the discretion, judgment, opinion, approval, consent, or determination of the Minister or any act, matter, or thing done or omitted by the Minister under this Act or the Income Tax Act 2007 or any regulations made under those Acts; or
-  (c) any matter in respect of which provision is made by this Act or the Income Tax Act 2007 or by any regulations made under those Acts—any special committee, tribunal, or authority (other than a Taxation Review Authority) established in that behalf or any person or official (other than the Commissioner); or
+  (c) any matter in respect of which provision is made by this Act or the Income Tax Act 2007 or by any regulations made under those Acts— any special committee, tribunal, or authority (other than a Taxation Review Authority) established in that behalf or any person or official (other than the Commissioner); or
     (i) for an objection to be heard and determined by; or (ii) for the matter to be inquired into, considered, reported upon, heard, decided, determined, or otherwise dealt with by; or
     (iii) for the matter to be the subject of any recommendation of—